-Stakeholders described food insecurity as being connected to economic insecurity, noting that even for families with two adults working, they may spend all their money on rent and other basics and not have enough to afford sufficient food.
+Stakeholders described food insecurity as being connected to economic insecurity, noting that even forfamilies with two adults working, they may spend all their money on rent and other basics and not haveenough to afford sufficient food.

-"In addition to that, people at our clinic, and this has been going on for years, have to make a decision, do I pay for my prescriptions or do I buy food for my family?
-Those are huge, huge obstacles that our families deal with."-Community Stakeholder threshold to qualify for SNAP benefits do not receive food assistance, but also cannot afford healthy food.
+"In addition to that, people at our clinic, and this has been going on for years, have to makea decision, do I pay for my prescriptions or do I buy food for my family?
+Those are huge, huge obstacles that our families deal with."-Community Stakeholder

 Stakeholders noted single parent households, older adults, and the Latino/a population may be disproportionately affected by food insecurity.
-They also noted people with incomes slightly above the
+They also noted people with incomes slightly above the threshold to qualify for SNAP benefits do not receive food assistance, but also cannot afford healthyfood.

 "There just aren't services available for those people who they're not poor enough to be considered poor, but they're not making enough money to be able to do everything that they need and want to be able to do for their families and for their health...
-There's so much red tape around when and how you can receive services if you are 'poor,' if you don't check every box exactly correctly or whatever it is.
+There's so muchred tape around when and how you can receive services if you are 'poor,' if you don't check every box exactly correctly or whatever it is.
 We see that and that's real frustrating too.
-It's like, 'Sorry, I know you can't afford your groceries, but the government said you can, so we can't help you.'"-Community Stakeholder
+It's like, 'Sorry, I know you can't afford your groceries, but the government said you can, so we can't help you."-Community Stakeholder